fontys-intersect/fontys-intersect-2020/introduction.md

 # Introduction

 ## Objective
-The objective of these guidelines is to show how to secure IOT devices better in the current best possible way.
+The objective of these guidelines is to show how to secure IoT devices better in the current best possible way.
 This will done by doing research, performing pentest and analysis.

 ## Scope